 Where is Keele?

-Keele University is ideally situated in the heart of the UK, right by a bustling university town, Newcastle- under-Lyme, and minutes away from the ever-developing city of Stoke-on-Trent.
+Keele University's location is ideally situated in the heart of the UK, right by the bustling town of Newcastle-under-Lyme and under one hour from both Manchester and Birmingham.
 Our postcode is ST5 5BG.

 The nearest railway stations to Keele are:

 - Stoke-on-Trent (5 miles / 8 km away)